ETSOO/Shared/README.md

 |toUnique|Make all items are unique|

 ## DataTypes
 Data type definitions and type safe functions.
-ListItemType and ListItemType1 are sugar types.
+ListItemType, ListItemType1 and ListItemType2 are sugar types.

 |Name|Description|
 |---:|---|